ibm-cloud-docs/openwhisk/openwhisk_reference.md

 #### openulimit (Fixed: 1024:1024)
 {: #openwhisk_syslimits_openulimit}
-* The maximum number of open files for a Docker Action is 1024 (for both hard and soft limits).
+* The maximum number of open files for an Action is 1024 (for both hard and soft limits).
 * This limit is fixed and cannot be changed.
 * The docker run command uses the argument `--ulimit nofile=1024:1024`.
 * For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run) command line reference documentation.